 The best part?
 Chase Freedom is one the best cash back credit cards available.
 You’re not signing up for a garbage credit card just to get some cash back.
-Let’s look at how it works and why this is a card that you should consider having even if they didn’t offer $200 in bonus cash.
+Let’s look at how it works and why this is a card that you should consider having even if they didn’t offer any free money.

-$100 in Free Bonus Cash with Chase Freedom
+$150 in Free Bonus Cash with Chase Freedom®